zwimer/Mutable-Client-Buffer/README.md

-# Mutable-Client-Buffer
+# znc-self-msg
-Allow users to have multiple per-device buffers which can play well with (or replace as well) the plugin clearbufferonmsg
+Allow self-message capability for all clients that connect to znc